NootIan/Matchbox-Emergency-Patrol-RE/README.md

 These scripts are from a reverse engineering effort to extract game content from the 2001 racing game Matchbox Emergency Patrol.

-They can grab assets, textures, animations, and terrain data from the files in the iso Supported formats:
+They can grab models, textures, animations, and terrain data from the files in the iso Supported formats:
 .BPK for terrain/general world geometry |
 .ms2 for objects and animations |